tetraly/zora-web/README.md

 # ZORA (Zelda One Randomizer for All)

-[add text here]
+This is the source code repositiory for the ZORA randomizer.
+For more information and to generate seeds using the web UI, go to https://zora.tetra.ly

-For most users, go to [link] to .
-If you're a tech-savy user and want to run a ZORA server locally, follow these instructions:
+If you're familiar with programming in Python and want to run ZORA locally or contribute to it, follow these instructions.
+If you're stuck or have questions, feel free to ask @tetraly on Twitter or tetraly#1131 on Discord.

 ## Install Python

-This app is written in Python 3, which is sort of implied by the requirements since Django 2.0 and beyond doesn't support Python 2 any longer.
+This app is written in Python 3, which is sort of implied by the requirements since Django 2.0 and beyond no longer support Python 2.
 You should install the latest version of Python 3 on your system, [instructions available on the official site](https://www.python.org).

 ## Installing required packages